Rocket launch over Cape Canaveral on Florida's Space Coast

 Can I listen to launch audio?

-Yes!
+Yes.
 Space View Park and select locations broadcast live NASA or SpaceX audio, adding excitement to the viewing experience.

 What safety precautions should I take?